 Committed and satisfied employees are extremely important to BSH.
 BSH therefore conducts an international employee survey every two years as a central tool for measuring employee satisfaction.
 And with great success – the participation rate of 90 percent in 2015 is proof of the very high willingness of employees to participate in future changes.

 A monitoring tool for documenting measures and following up implementation progress is available to allow work on improvements to be carried out in a sustainable manner.
 At the same time, this allows the worldwide exchange of best practice measures.
 Measures were implemented especially frequently in the topic areas of workplace, work content and work organization.
-Additional tools, such as feedback for managers or the climate barometer for employees in production, also promote mutual open dialog.
+Additional tools, such as 360 degree feedback or the climate barometer for employees in production, also promote mutual open dialog.

 The topic of diversity management is firmly anchored as a strategic sustainability topic in our Corporate Principles with the emphasis on internationality, gender and age.
 For us it means appreciating all of our employees – with respect to both their differences and similarities.
 Our conviction has therefore led us to sign the "Diversity Charter" as a public sign of commitment to diversity.